 - TOEFL score (transmitted directly from TOEFL).
 For IU Chemistry PhD program: use Institution Code: 1324 and Departmental Code: 62.
 Please be aware that we are only able to accept official TOEFL scores submitted directly from TOEFL.
 Note: In addition to the TOEFL exam, Indiana University conducts oral evaluations of spoken English (via Skype) with all applicants to graduate programs.

 - Letters of recommendation (uploaded online by the recommenders).
 Three letters from individuals familiar with your ability to do scholarly work.
 At least one letter should be from a research advisor who can write about your research experience and aptitude.
 We suggest that you follow up with your letter writers approximately two weeks after you ask them to write; it is the responsibility of the applicant to follow-up with letter writers make sure all letters are submitted.
+Note: Students transferring from another graduate program should provide a letter of recommendation from their current faculty advisor.

 - Transcript (send original transcript by mail – see address below).
 One copy of the official transcript(s) of all previous college and university work, documenting each course taken and all degrees awarded.
 Applicants must submit an official transcript from each college and university attended.
 You must send one set of your documents in the original language and one set of the documents translated into English.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.
 Transcripts should be mailed directly by a registrar to the address below or given to the applicant by the registrar in a sealed and signed envelope and then submitted by the applicant.